tornadoweb/tornado/website/sphinx/releases/next.rst

 * `SSLIOStream.get_ssl_certificate` now has a ``binary_form`` argument
   which is passed to ``SSLSocket.getpeercert``.
-* `SSLIOStream.write` can now be called while the connection is in progress, same as non-SSL `IOStream`.
+* `SSLIOStream.write` can now be called while the connection is in progress, same as non-SSL `IOStream` (but be careful not to send sensitive data until the connection has completed and the certificate has been verified).
-* tornado.util.GzipDecompressor, tornado.httputil.parse_body_arguments (TODO
-  are these public?)
 * `OpenIDMixin` now also returns the ``claimed_id`` field for the user.
 * New method `RequestHandler.get_template_namespace` can be overridden to add additional variables without modifying keyword arguments to